-Who doesn’t know it, this typically Spanish appetiser, the Tapa, a traditional, appetising bite that is often consumed together with an alcoholic drink?
+Who doesn’t know it, this typically Spanish appetizer, the Tapa, a traditional, appetizing bite that is often consumed together with an alcoholic drink?
 Tapas have also become popular outside the Spanish borders, but what exactly are they?

-Tapas come in all sorts of colours, tastes and sizes.
+Tapas come in all sorts of colors, tastes, and sizes.
 A tapa can be a slice of baguette with some ham, a spicy sausage, fish or a plate with potatoes.

 Eating Tapas in Spain also has its own verb, “tapear”.

 The concept is also very different from region to region.
 But the culinary bite is really established.
 Logical; a nice tasty snack to go with your drink, who would object to that?

 There are various theories about the origins of tapas.
 We have listed three of them for you below.

 Tapa is a derivation from the verb “tapar”, (to cover).
 On the basis of this theory, the tapa was created to prevent flies from entering the glass.

 This theory relates to King Alfonso X. It is suggested that the king was traveling through the country and took a rest break around the area of Cádiz.
 He ordered a glass of Jerez (sherry) and relaxed while sitting outside.
 But the waiter noticed that a strong wind was blowing which was stirring up dust and sand.
 To ensure that he would not displease the king, the waiter decided to put a piece of ham on top of the glass.

 The king was impressed by this.
 When he ordered a second glass, he insisted that a tapa (lid) be provided again.